wendyverdonk93/docs/content/api/payment_methods/post_order_trustly.md

 | customer                       | object   | Contains the personal information of the customer.                                      |

-Please make sure you check out our dedicated documentation for [Trustly](/payment-methods/trustly/)
+Read more about [Trustly](/payment-methods/trustly/) on our documentation page.

 {{< /description >}}